jesse-smith/covidReport/README.md

 [![R-CMD-check](https://github.com/jesse-smith/covidReport/workflows/R-CMD-check/badge.svg)](https://github.com/jesse-smith/covidReport/actions)
 <!-- badges: end -->

-The goal of covidReport is to ...
+The goal of covidReport is to provide a simple interface to generate reports and graphics from Shelby County COVID-19 data.
+The hope is that responsibility for all regularly produced outputs will eventually be shifted to this package.

 ## Installation

-You can install the develpoment version of covidReport with:
+You can install the development version of covidReport with:

 ``` r
 # install.packages("devtools")